 |Level||Hit Points||AC Bonus|

 While the arm is attached, the engineer may use its resilient frame to defend against attacks.
 It grants the user an armor bonus to his AC equal to that shown on the above table, and has the hit points shown there as well.
 These hit points can be restored in any way an engineer could normally repair his automaton.
 Whenever the prosthetist takes damage, he may choose to have it affect his normal hit points or the hit points of the prosthetic arm.
-Energy damage cannot be redirected to the arm, and always hits against the prosthetist’s hit points.
+Non-lethal and energy damage cannot be redirected to the arm, and always hits against the prosthetist’s hit points.
 An attacking enemy may choose to make a sunder maneuver to always deliver damage to the prosthetist’s arm.
 Furthermore, the prosthetist can use his Repair ability on his arm as a swift action for as long as it has hit points, otherwise, he must spend a standard action as normal.

 When the arm’s hit points reach half its maximum, it gains the broken condition.
 Attack rolls using it or weapons held in it take a -2 penalty on attack and damage rolls, any AC bonus it grants is halved, and tools using it take a -2 penalty.
 If its hit points are reduced to 0, the arm becomes inactive, but is not destroyed.
 The prosthetist gains the Loss of Arm wound (–1 Str, cannot use two-handed items or two one handed items), he cannot use any abilities relating to the arm, and lose any bonuses granted by it.
 If the arm regains any hit points, the effect of the wound is removed, and the prosthetist may use its abilities and bonuses again.